top of page

 What qualifications does a clinical psychologist have?

 To become a qualified clinical psychologist, it takes a minimum of 8 years of study and supervised practice.
 This includes a four-year undergraduate degree with honours, two-year masters degree and two years of supervised practice, with extra professional development and supervision requirements.
-Clinical psychologists are required to participate in ongoing professional development and supervision annually in order to maintain their registration.
+To maintain their registration, clinical psychologists must participate in a minimum amounts of ongoing professional development and supervision annually.
 Completing a clinical psychology qualification involves training in and exposure to a variety of client population groups, presenting problems, assessments and therapy modalities, as well as independent research projects.

 What will happen at my first session?

-Your psychologist will obtain your signed consent to assessment and therapy.
+Your psychologist confirm that you consent to psychological assessment and therapy.
 You can withdraw your consent to participate later at any time, should you change your mind.
-The first session is used to get to know you and your hopes for attending therapy, and determine some key goals to work towards together.
+The first session is used to get to know you, your background and your hopes for attending therapy, and determine some key goals to work towards together.

 How many sessions do I need to attend?